anthonysharpy/Minecraft-Convolutional-Neural-Network/README.md

 # Minecraft-Convolutional-Neural-Network

+DISCLAIMER: THIS IS A PERSONAL PROJECT.
+It is full of bugs, badly-formatted code, unnecessary repetitions and poor design choices.
+It is not a good example of the kind of code I am capable of producing, other than in terms of its complexity.

 This is a convolutional neural network test that learns to collect pork from pigs.

 I don't know why anyone would want this code but for those that do (and for my future self who will have inevitably forgotten), do the following to make the bot work: